2020 Actuarial Hackathon Showcase

 - Prison Fellowship Australia

-There were 13 challenges that were proposed this year, ranging from analytical data-driven problems to broader business problems that required research and external data.
-Each problem had its own unique challenges, whether it was understanding the context of the industry in which the charity operated in, lack of data availability, or tackling issues that are atypical for an actuary.
-Some of the problems discussed on the night include:
+The 2020 Hackathon saw 40 volunteer actuaries tackle 9 challenges, ranging from data-driven problems to broader business issues that required research and external data.
+Each problem had unique and varied challenges, whether it was understanding the specific context of the industry the charity operated in, a lack of data availability, or tackling issues that are atypical for an actuary.
+The outcomes our volunteer actuaries achieved for our charity partners included:

-Finally, I’d like to also give a special mention to the rest of the committee members who worked together for over nine months to bring this initiative to fruition:
+I need to acknowledge the other members of the organising committee who worked together for over nine months to make this a reality: